RichardRosenblat/anima-engine-docs/README.md

-# DAUGHTER
+# ANIMA
 ![Status](https://img.shields.io/badge/status-active%20development-blue)
 ![Architecture](https://img.shields.io/badge/architecture-hexagonal%20%2F%20ports--and--adapters-purple)

-**DAUGHTER** is a private, modular AI engine designed to host long-lived, evolving artificial identities under strict safety, memory, and capability constraints.
+**ANIMA** is a private, modular AI engine designed to host long-lived, evolving artificial identities under strict safety, memory, and capability constraints.

 It is not a chatbot, not a prompt wrapper, and not a single personality.

-DAUGHTER is an **engine for growing identities**.
+ANIMA is an **engine for growing identities**.

 ---